abbaswasim/metaled/README.md

 # Metal Education

-Metal Education is my personal metal rendering learning tests.
+Metal Education is very simple metal learning excercise.
+The project loads an animated model and displays it using glfw.
+Everything can be built from command line using make without going into xcode or calling xcode from command line.

 ## Platforms

 * MacOS
-* iOS

 ## Build